MANO-B/MicroSEC/README.md

 # MicroSEC pipeline for FFPE artifacts
 This pipeline is designed for filtering sequence errors found in formalin-fixed and paraffin-embedded (FFPE) samples.
-(Working on the new version running without mutation read ID list)
 This repository contains all the codes to regenerate results from our
 paper:
 "MicroSEC: Sequence error filtering pipeline for formalin-fixed and